 - The mission of The Art Institutes International Minnesota is to provide postsecondary creative and applied arts education in a caring, inspiring environment where students who actively participate can maximize their creativity, enhance professional development, and acquire the necessary skills and knowledge to pursue a career in their field of study.

-- The teacher population of 45 teachers has declined by 68% over five years.
+The teacher population of 45 teachers has stayed relatively flat over five years.